xwp/stream/readme.txt

  * Set how long records should live before being purged automatically
  * Option to manually purge all activity records from the database

+**Extension plugins:**
+ * [Cherry-Pick](http://wordpress.org/plugins/stream-cherry-pick/): Gives Administrators the ability to delete records from the Stream individually or in bulk.

 **Languages:**

  * English